Crickhowell: The town

 The churches in Crickhowell include St Edmund's Church which holds a service every Sunday, Crickhowell Evangelical Church, a Baptist church and a Catholic church.

 In 2015, Crickhowell appeared in a TV documentary, claiming it as the first British settlement to purposely use similar tax avoidance tactics used by multinational businesses to avoid paying taxes themselves, in protest at the way large corporations use legal loopholes to avoid paying UK corporation tax.

 A market and fair have been recorded since 1281.

 Governance

-An electoral ward in the same name exists.
-This ward includes The Vale of Grwyney community and has a total population of 2,801 as of the 2011 census.
-The current councillor is John Morris, a Liberal Democrat.
+There are two tiers of local government covering Crickhowell, at community (town) and county level: Crickhowell Town Council and Powys County Council.
+Planning matters fall to the Brecon Beacons National Park Authority.
+The town council meets at the Crickhowell Resource and Information Centre on Beaufort Street and has its offices in the adjoining Clarence House (part of the Clarence Hall complex).

+Administrative history

+Crickhowell was an ancient parish in the Crickhowell (or Crucywel) hundred of Brecknockshire.
+The manor which covered the town was called the 'borough of Crickhowell', but it was never given a charter and it appears that no borough council ever operated.
+Any residual claim Crickhowell may have had to be called a borough was extinguished under the Municipal Corporations Act 1883.

+When elected parish and district councils were introduced in 1894, Crickhowell was given a parish council and included in the Crickhowell Rural District.
+The rural district was abolished in 1974, after which Crickhowell was included in the Borough of Brecknock in the new county of Powys; the borough in turn was abolished in 1996 and its functions passed to Powys County Council.
+The parish of Crickhowell was redesignated as a community in 1974; its community council took the name Crickhowell Town Council.

 Tourism

 Today, Crickhowell is a popular tourist destination.
 In 2005 a tourist information centre was built in the centre of town and during summer the town is notably busier.
 Many people visit Crickhowell to see the Black Mountains and the Brecon Beacons, and perhaps to enjoy some mountain-biking, camping, hillwalking, rock climbing, fly-fishing, hang-gliding or caravanning, or simply to tour the area by car, staying in bed-and-breakfast accommodation.
 The Green Man Festival takes place annually in mid-August at nearby Glanusk Park.